-Drop-In Availability: Tuesday and Thursday 2-3 pm, right after class (usually), or by appointment
+Drop-In Availability: Tuesday & Thursday 2:15-3:15 pm, most days after class, & by appointment

 This course uses the Blackboard course management system.
-You will need to have reliable Internet access on computer or tablet, or scheduled time in the campus computer labs, in order to successfully complete this course.
+You will need to have reliable Internet access on a computer or tablet, or scheduled time in the campus computer labs, in order to successfully complete this course.
 You will also need to check your email regularly.